a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_1.md

 done < dir_list.txt
 ```

 The `$` sign preceding the variable named `line` is crucial in this context because it indicates that we are referencing the actual value stored in the variable, rather than the variable name itself.
-During each iteration of the loop, the read command reads a line from the `dir_list.txt` file and assigns it to the `$line` variable.
+During each iteration of the loop, the `read` command reads a line from the `dir_list.txt` file and assigns its content to the `line` variable.
+Finally the command `touch` uses the content of the variable `$line` to create a `what_i_did.txt` file inside the right directory.

 > `Exercise 1`
 >